 Patient Annual Recertification and Enrollment

-Patients that are enrolled in the Minnesota Medical Cannabis Program must have their qualifying condition recertified by a Minnesota licensed physician, physician assistant (PA) or an advanced practice registered nurse (APRN) on an annual basis per MN Stat.
-152.27 Subd.
-3 (b).
-Key points for healthcare practitioners to be aware of include:
+Patients who are enrolled in the Minnesota Medical Cannabis Program must have their qualifying condition recertified by a Minnesota licensed physician, physician assistant, or an advanced practice registered nurse on an annual basis.

-- Registered healthcare practitioners can recertify currently active patients in the program up to 90 days before the patient's enrollment in the program expires.
-If the healthcare practitioner is attempting to certify an active patient that was originally certified by another registered healthcare practitioner, they will need to search for the patient via the patient lookup on the healthcare practitioners main page in the registry.
+Registered health care practitioners can recertify active patients up to 90 days before the patient's enrollment in the program expires.
+If the health care practitioner is attempting to certify an active patient that was originally certified by another registered health care practitioner, they will need to search for the patient via the patient lookup on the health care practitioners main page in the Medical Cannabis Registry.

 The Medical Cannabis Institute

 The Medical Cannabis Institute provides ACCME and ANCC-certified medical education for the clinical application of medical cannabis.
 Their science-based courses help health care professionals deliver quality care and address patient questions.
 Use the customized link above to view curricula and course offerings to earn CME credits at a reduced price.